KC-Yeo/creative_coding_blog/posts/week4-1.md

   // making the object in the middle translate(width / 2, height / 2);
   stroke(255);

+  // this is a loop that generates everytime
+  // when button is clicked
   for (var i = 0; i < sentence.length; i ++) {

+    // retrieving strong information and replacing
+    // at the index
     var current = sentence.charAt(i)
     if (current == "F") {
       line(0, 0, 0, -len)